-During the application process, an applicant must visit and tour the school and be interviewed by an admissions representative.
+During the application process, an applicant must take a virtual tour of the school and be interviewed by an admissions representative.
+Prospective students must also complete an online readiness assessment prior to enrollment.
 If the applicant can meet the minimum enrollment criteria for the desired course, the applicant is eligible to enroll.
 Upon enrollment, applicants and parents/guardians, if applicable, must sign and complete the enrollment agreement and submit it along with the \$100.00 registration fee (or make a partial payment).